rwmoskaluk/Udacity_RSEND_Project_5_Home_Service_Robot/README.md

 ![alt text][image6]

+For this project a state machine was utilized for the previously mentioned goals that the robot had to accomplish.
+A publisher for the current state based on the feedback from the `actionClientLib` when commanding positions in the environment was utilized.
+This was then coupled with a subscriber for generating the environment markers in `Rviz` given the current state of the robot.

 # Notes and Learnings

 To save time creating a Udacity workspace script `workspace_config.sh` was generated to configure the Udacity workspace each time.